 Bicycles

 • Many of the same metals used in racecars are also employed in the creation of your average bicycle.
-Titanium is the metal of choice when it comes to this particular application because it is sturdy, lightweight and impervious to rust.
+Titanium is the metal of choice when it comes to this particular application because it is sturdy, lightweight, and impervious to rust.
 However, steel and aluminum frames are also common materials when creating bicycle frames.